-Community solar projects consolidate the resources of a community in order to build and maintain solar panels and renewable energy generating facilities, in areas where individuals may not have the financial ability to purchase the equipment or real estate to house the equipment without the help of their neighbors.
-These projects are often facilitated by expert nonprofits or co-ops, with many of the financial benefits going back to the community sponsors.
-Vermont Energy Cooperative facilitates several community solar projects.
+Community solar projects consolidate the resources of a community in order to build and maintain solar panels and renewable energy-generating facilities, in areas where individuals may not have the financial ability to purchase the equipment or real estate to house the equipment without the help of their neighbors.
+These projects are often facilitated by expert nonprofits or co-ops and are executed with the help of expert solar system installers like Sun Talk Solar — they are known to be a reputed provider of solar installation denver.
+Usually, many of the financial benefits go back to the community sponsors.
+(One example of this could be Vermont Energy Cooperative, which facilitates several community solar projects).

 Microgrids are locally organized systems of electricity generation and storage that can function independent of the larger grid, or connected within the larger grid.
 Microgrids can allow communities to control small portions of electrical generation and distribution, and operate even when the larger grid has an outage, allowing for more resilience.
 They often incorporate renewable energy resources, such as solar panels.
 Microgrids are being pursued in Boston by members of the Green Justice Coalition, Resilient Urban Neighborhoods, and Clean Energy Solutions.